irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Identify_AI_Content.md

 | y              | Assessment / Check On Learning| 10           | Summary and Feedback           | 21-23       |

-## SECTION 2: LESSON INTRODUCTION
+## SECTION 2: LEARNING EXPERIENCE INTRODUCTION

 **Concrete Experience / Motivator:**
 NOTE: This concrete experience is designed to engage students and introduce the topic of Synthetic Content detection.
-NOTE: In this lesson, Synthetic content means AI-generated content.
+NOTE: In this learning experience, Synthetic content means AI-generated content.
 NOTE: Go to Slide 1

 Students write down any differences they notice: